assafbk/DeciMamba/README.md

 <br>

 # Acknowledgments
+We thank the authors of Mamba for their amazing work and contribution: https://github.com/state-spaces/mamba

-We thank the authors of BABILong, as we use a version of their code for the passkey retrieval task: https://github.com/booydar/babilong
+Additionally, we thank the authors of BABILong, as we use a version of their code for the passkey retrieval task: https://github.com/booydar/babilong

 # Citation
 If you find this work useful, please cite the following: